FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Hardware Architecture

+By instantiating multiple DSP48E2 chains, or PEs, in a systolic array fashion (shown in Fig.\ref{fig:dsp}D), we can support a larger synaptic crossbar.
 The systolic array is a specialized mesh of homogeneous PEs designed to process massive parallel computations.
-It has the potential to run at a high frequency due to its regular and adjacent interconnections.
-However, designing systolic arrays is not trivial.
-Previous neuromorphic hardware adopting a systolic array architecture failed to achieve satisfactory performance, either in resource efficiency or clock frequency.
-Most systolic arrays targeting FPGA devices are implemented in low-speed general fabrics.
-In this paper, we design a high-performance systolic array featured by the DSP48E2 for SNNs.
+It has the potential to run at a high frequency due to its regular and adjacent interconnections. \minorchange{Previous FPGA neuromorphic hardware adopting a systolic array architecture failed to achieve satisfactory performance, either in resource efficiency or clock frequency, since they are implemented in low-speed general fabrics.} FireFly makes full use of the DSP48E2 feature and greatly improves the systolic array's performance.

-A more straightforward representation of the aforementioned synaptic operations featured by a single DSP48E2 slice can be expressed as follow: